-- 4.1 To form a standard taskforce, APESB seeks nominations from organisations listed in 3.1. - 4.2 When an organisation nominates a taskforce member it is expected that the member is able to speak authoritatively on behalf of that organisation.
+- 4.1 To form a standard taskforce, APESB seeks nominations from organisations listed in 3.1 and seeks nominations from interested parties from its website. - 4.2 When an organisation nominates a taskforce member it is expected that the member is able to speak authoritatively on behalf of that organisation.